Quansight-Labs/quansight-labs-site/posts/2021/10/array-libraries-interoperability.md

 compared to some other array interoperability protocols taking a much more convoluted approach.

-The Array API spec mentions a couple of [concrete use cases](https://data-apis.org/array-api/latest/use_cases.html#concrete-use-cases) are:
+The Array API spec mentions a couple of [concrete use cases](https://data-apis.org/array-api/latest/use_cases.html#concrete-use-cases):

 * Use case 1: add hardware accelerator and distributed support to SciPy
 * Use case 2: simplify einops by removing the backend system